-All County offices will maintain a supply and shall require the use of the following:
+All County offices will maintain a supply and shall require the use of the following when applicable:

-- Face Coverings with two or more layers of washable breathable fabric. - > Surgical masks, N95 masks, or respirators if required for your position. - > Disinfecting wipes or spray disinfectant and paper towels hand sanitizer. - Gloves. - Protective shields at customer service counters.
+- Face Coverings. - Surgical masks or respirators if required for your position. - > Filtering N95 Facepiece Respirators for voluntary use. - > Disinfecting wipes, spray disinfectant, and paper towels. - > Hand sanitizer. - Gloves. - Protective shields at customer service counters.